 Dankworth Pond – Rating:

-Rainbow trout stocking will continue through the winter months.
+Rainbow trout stocking will begin in November.
 Various baits and lures will catch trout, such as: Powerbait, salmon eggs, nightcrawlers, mealworms, and corn.
 Lures proven to work include: small spinners (size 0-1), spoons and even small jigs tipped with various plastics imitating worms, minnows or creatures.
 A good rule of thumb for all fish is having a variety of baits/lures in different sizes and colors, placing it in different depths and retrieving it at different speeds.
 Continue to change until you find a combination that works.

 Frye Mesa Reservoir – Rating:

-Frye Mesa Reservoir presents a unique opportunity to catch a native Gila trout.
-The reservoir receives fish from Mora National Fish Hatchery and is one of only three places in Arizona to catch this rare species.
+Frye Mesa Reservoir presents a unique opportunity to catch a native Gila Trout.
+The reservoir receives retired broodstock (larger size older fish) from Mora National Fish Hatchery as well as smaller fish from our Page Springs state hatchery.
+A stocking of sub-catchable fish (4-5 inch) fish should occur this fall.
+While they won’t provide immediate action they will grow to catchable size and provide opportunity through the winter and spring.
 Gila trout can be caught with similar methods used for rainbow trout.
 Fly fishing with nymphs or wet/dry flies is productive.
-If using a spin casting reel, small spoons and spinners as wells as PowerBait or worms can work.
-The small reservoir did receive a load of catchable-sized Gila trout recently so there are fish available to be caught.
-The daily bag limit is 2 trout.
+If using a spin casting reel, small spoons and spinners as well as Powerbait or worms can work.
 The road to the reservoir is rough and a higher clearance all-wheel drive vehicle is recommended.

 Parker Canyon Lake – Rating:

-See the pdf file for the remainder of the lakes in the Southeast Arizona region:
+See the file for the remainder of the lakes in the Southeast Arizona region: